Chapter 6

 *

-They talked about smaller things, too—how Matthew’s cousin Jake always cheated at Uno by stacking the deck when nobody was looking, or how Alex’s mom once banned him from the kitchen after he accidentally started a grease fire while trying to fry bacon in her cast iron skillet.
+They talked about smaller things, too—how Matthew’s cousin Jake always cheated at Uno by stacking the deck when nobody was looking, or how his mom once banned him from the kitchen after he accidentally started a grease fire while trying to fry bacon in her cast iron skillet.

 As the miles rolled by, Alex caught himself stealing glances at Matthew—the way his hands gripped the wheel, the faint razor stubble along his jaw catching the dim light.
 It made his chest feel funny.